virtual-labs/exp-heuristic-search-au/experiment/aim.md

 ## Aim of the experiment

-Solving the TSP is to use heuristic search algorithms.
+Solving the TSP using heuristic search algorithms.